driusan/dewm/src/WindowManaging.md

 The TileWindows implementation should be straight forward, since it just calls TileColumn and returns an error if there's no screen.
-We'll just take the screen, and divided it up equally for now.
+We'll just take the screen, and divide it up equally for now.

 ### "Tile Workspace Windows Implementation"
 ```go